How to Check Status on a Green Card?

 How Do I Update My Address with the USCIS?

-If you move, you’ll need to update your address with the USCIS so that you don’t miss any important updates regarding your green card status.
+If you move, you’ll need to update your address with the USCIS so you don’t miss any important updates regarding your green card status.
 The USCIS recommends you update your address within ten days of moving.

-This is crucial because if you get approved, the USCIS will mail your green card to the address they have on file for you!
+This is crucial because if you get approved, the USCIS will mail your green card to the address on file for you!
 If you haven’t updated it since you first talked with immigration officials, you could lose your card in the mail!

 There are three ways to update your address with the USCIS: